mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews.md

 If I get a D code review now, I try to help the author get it to a C or a B-.
 Usually, I find that the next code review they send me will start at a C.

-An F is for code that is either functionlly incorrect or so convoluted that you don't have confidence of its correctness.
+An F is for code that is either functionally incorrect or so convoluted that you don't have confidence of its correctness.
 The only reason you should withhold approval is if you can't raise the code above an F (see the section on stalemates, below).

 ## Limit feedback on repeated patterns